mls981/CE-UY-3013_Searle_Final_Project/README.md

 **Example of Results**

 TASK ONE

 Inputs:

--Row number:
+-Row number: 3 (this is Copper)

--Flowrate at inlet:
+-Flowrate at inlet: 100

--Concentration of contaminant at inlet:
+-Concentration of contaminant at inlet: 10

 Outputs:

--Total flowrate at outlet:
+-Total flowrate at outlet (including the added flowrate): 1000

--Flowrate of pure water added to system:
+-Flowrate of pure water added to system: 900

 TASK TWO

 Inputs:

+-Volume of reservoir: 20,000

+-Flowrate of water being pumped in: 450

+-Percentage of concentration that remains (in decimal form): 0.05

 Outputs:

+-Hydraulic detention time: 44

+-Required flushing time: 133

+-Volume of flushing water: 20,000